gwynne/swift-evolution/proposals/NNNN-forward-array-to-variadic-args.md

 - `\\array`
 - `>array<`

+Last, but most certainly not least, many previous forms of this proposal have suggested that the existing use of `...` for variadic parameters (or its presence in PHP and/or JavaScript) is a strong argument in favor of reusing it to perform this related operation.
+This proposal considered that option and offers the following justifications for rejecting both the ellipsis operator specifically and any existing operator in general:

+- `...` already has five use cases: As a variadic function parameter marker, as a shorthand for constructing `ClosedRange`s (infix), as a shorthand for `PartialRangeUpTo` (prefix), as shorthand for `PartialRangeFrom` (postfix), and as the interface to constructing `UnboundedRange`s.
+This is already too many meanings to assign to any one operator.

+- The use of `...` for variadic parameters dates back to before Swift was open source; it was effectively copied from [Objective-]C, at a time when the language creators had different goals, no supporting community, and a necessary lack of experience with how it would come to be used.
+That `...` is still used this way today is an historical accident, certainly not the only one to be found in Swift.
+Changing it now would require gargantuan effort, with little if any positive result.
+The present day Swift community and maintainers should be mindful of this historical context, but that context provides no justification whatsoever for ignoring the ellipsis operator's drawbacks just to provide a largely illusory sense of consistency.
+(The argument that such a sense would be illusory in fact, not just opinion, is addressed below.)

+- The ellipsis operator is unambiguous when it appears in a function declaration's `parameter-clause`, thanks to the language grammar. `...` as an operator may appear only in an `expression`, and a `default-argument-clause` is the only such production within a `parameter-clause`. `...` may also appear as a suffix on a `type-annotation`.
+However, in a `function-call-argument-list`, the ellipsis operator can appear almost anywhere.
+Even if the compiler experiences no ambiguity (which is difficult to guarantee), figuring out what `...`'s actual effect was in any given call could quickly become very difficult.

+- In present-day Swift, any non-restricted operator - including `...` - is subject to overloading by both the current module and any imported modules.
+The use of `...` for closed and unbounded ranges is implemented this way, by providing overloads strategically in the standard library.
+However, adding the "splat" operation - a compiler-internal operation inexpressible in the language itself - to `...` forces the compiler to either a) disable the "splat" operation entirely whenever an overload is in scope (effectively making it moot by preventing its use), or b) maintain additional semantics, machinery, and/or interfaces to resolve whether the user overload or the "splat" operation is invoked in any given context. (_Note: As a fun bonus, this effect strongly discourages the use of **any** overloadable operator for the "splat" function, in the same way that a standard library function would force extra work in the typesystem (see below)._)

 ### Call the directive `#splat()`, `#spread()`, `#forward()` etc.

 While the terms "splat" or "spread" for the operation in question are familiar to many, this is not universal.
 The author had never heard of the usage of "spread" for it until doing the research for this proposal.
 The term `forward` does not cover the full scope of the operation involved - it is valid for sending arrays to variadic parameters, not just forwarding inputs from other variadics.